jcosten/audiotoggle/README.md

 # AudioToggle - the tool windows should of had as a default feature

+AudioToggle is a W### Release Process
+1. **Update Version**: Run `.\update-version.ps1 -NewVersion "1.1.0"` or manually edit `src/AudioToggle.csproj`
+2. **Test Build**: Run `dotnet build src/AudioToggle.csproj` to verify
+3. **Commit & Push**: `git add . && git commit -m "Bump version to 1.1.0" && git push origin main`
+4. **Automatic Release**: GitHub Actions will automatically create a release with the new version

+#### Manual Release (if needed)
+- Go to GitHub → Releases → "Create a new release"
+- Tag: `v1.0.0` (must match csproj version)
-AudioToggle is a Windows utility that allows you to quickly switch between audio devices using a customizable global keyboard hotkey.
+- Upload: `AudioToggle_Windows.exe` from CI artifactss utility that allows you to quickly switch between audio devices using a customizable global keyboard hotkey.

 ## Features